gitter-badger/alloy/README.md

 ## Using Alloy
 #### Getting Started
+** Note: Alloy is not yet released and has limited functionality. **
 - To install Alloy from the root of the repo:
 ``$ npm install -g``
 - To use Alloy `$ alloy some_command`